RUISA signal layer

 Distributed strain signal

-Multiple layers are now carrying pressure at the same time.
+Multiple RUISA elements appear to be carrying pressure at the same time.

 The system is showing a coordinated rather than isolated stress pattern.